rmosolgo/graphql-ruby/readme.md

 ### Field

-A field belongs to a node or an edge.
+A field belongs to a node.
 It exposes information about its owner.
+It may return a scalar or another node (exposing another object or a connection).

 Fields are implemented by the server and requested by the client as names inside curly-braces, eg `{ name, id }`.